New search in Wyoming for suspect in Idaho triple killings

-JACKSON, Wyo. — A new search is being conducted in northwest Wyoming for a missing Utah man suspected of killing two women and a 14-year-old girl last year in Idaho.
+JACKSON, Wyo.
+(AP) — Searchers in northwest Wyoming are looking again for a Utah man who is missing but presumed dead after being suspected of killing his wife, another woman and a 14-year-old girl in Idaho last year.

-Authorities believe Mike Bullinger has died in a remote area of the Bridger-Teton National Forest.
+Authorities believe Mike Bullinger has died in a remote area of the Bridger-Teton National Forest but can only prove it if his remains are found and identified through DNA.
+They have searched the area before, when a car connected to Bullinger was found at a remote campsite.

-Teton County Sheriff’s Sgt.
-Todd Stanyon says the search Tuesday and Wednesday is considered to be a follow-up search to recover either a body or any evidence.
-The new search was first reported by the Jackson Hole News & Guide.
+Teton County sheriff’s Sgt.
+Todd Stanyon said the search being done Tuesday and Wednesday is considered a follow-up to recover either a body or evidence.

-The bodies of 56-year-old Cheryl Baker, who was Bullinger’s wife, 48-year-old Nadja Medley and her 14-year-old daughter Peyton were found in June 2017 in a Caldwell, Idaho, shed.
-All three, who were from Ogden, Utah, had been shot.
+The Jackson Hole News & Guide first reported on the new search.

 Most Read Nation & World Stories